-To take your best shot at preventing harmful UV exposure, the Skin Cancer Foundation recommends applying about 1oz. - about a shot glass full - of sunscreen 30 minutes before going outside, every 2 hours no matter what, and immediately after swimming or profuse sweating.
+To take your best shot at preventing harmful UV exposure, the Skin Cancer Foundation recommends applying about 1oz. of sunscreen 30 minutes before going outside, every 2 hours no matter what, and immediately after swimming or profuse sweating.
 Are YOU applying enough sunscreen?

 But Why a Sun Shirt?